Ultimate Guide to Blockchain Technology

 SegWit is the acronym for Segregated witness. it is a protocol Upgrade applied by Bitcoin in August 2017 and Litecoin in May 2017.
 It took care of two issues with the original blockchain protocol – scalability and transaction malleability.

 – The original blockchain protocol limited block size to 1MB.
-This meant that any blockchain could handle only 7 new transactions per second, a huge limitation as the popularity of blockchains grew and more and more transaction were performed using it.
+This meant that any blockchain could handle only 7 new transactions per second, a huge limitation as the popularity of blockchains grew and more and more transactions were performed using it.
 SegWit upgrade enabled a greater number of transactions to be stored in each block.
 So, the throughput of the blockchain increased.

-What are blockchain issues and limitations?
+What are the blockchain issues and limitations?

 Every coin has two sides.
-Blockchain is taken to be one of the most promising technologies of 21st century. however, it has its own limitations:
+Blockchain is taken to be one of the most promising technologies of the 21st century. however, it has its own limitations:

-– Data mining requires great amount of electricity and high computational power.
-According to a study, blockchain uses more electricity than countries like Switzerland and Czech Republic.
+– Data mining requires a great amount of electricity and high computational power.
+According to a study, blockchain uses more electricity than countries like Switzerland and the Czech Republic.
 It needs to be judged whether the benefits of blockchain far outweigh the resources required to keep it running.

 – Every blockchain is prone to 51% assault.
 This essentially means that if 51% of the nodes are taken over by rogue elements, they can add new transactions according to their own wish.
-This can be taken care of only if more and more people join blockchain network.
+This can be taken care of only if more and more people join the blockchain network.

 – Blockchain technology uses lots of terms and complex concepts.
 People need to be as educated in these terminologies so that they feel comfortable joining the blockchain network and making it more useful.
 The full benefits of blockchain technology can be utilized only if the nodes joining the network come from diverse backgrounds.